By Miguel Ordoñez Reviewed by: Carles Doménech

 Before we can adequately discuss CBD's potential effect on gastrointestinal health, we need to examine the endocannabinoid system.

-The ECS is made up of cell receptor sites that are scattered throughout the body.
+The ECS is made up of a network of ligands and cell receptor sites that are scattered throughout the body.
 The system passes through several vital regions, including both the central and peripheral nervous system, as well as the immune system.
 And, given its wide reach, it deals with important functions like sleep, mood, memory, immune response, reproduction, appetite, and fertility.

 The ECS has two primary receptors: CB1 and CB2.
 The former are largely situated on nerve cells in the spinal cord and brain, whereas the latter are embedded mostly within immune tissues.

 Recent research has found a connection between the ECS and the gastrointestinal system.
-For example, a 2016 review[4] draws a link between the gut’s endocannabinoid signalling systems and food intake and energy balance.
-With the help of the vagus nerve, the ECS may be able to initiate neurotransmission between the gut and brain.
+With the help of the vagus nerve, the ECS may be able to maintain neurotransmission between the gut and brain.
+For example, a 2016 review[4] draws a link between the gut’s endocannabinoid signalling system and bowel motility, gut–brain-mediated fat intake, and hunger signalling.

 There’s also a potential bridge between the ECS and the microbiome concerning mood disorders.
 Take this 2020 study[5] on mice, which found that alterations of the microbiota in the intestines caused depressive symptoms.